The Story of Ray Markman – Part 8

 So he hires a female creative director, a female account exec, a female media director, a female research director, and just one guy.
 That’s his team.
 In effect, he’s creates an agency within an agency—almost 100% female.

 Thinking back to that era, I’m struck by how unusual it was to have women in those roles.
 His lead gal later becomes vice president of a major corporation.
 Then she starts an agency of her own and wins ad woman of the year.
 She’s still a friend of Ray’s.

-I have to smile and root for Ray—the guy that creates something counterculture to solve a practical problem:
+I smile and root for Ray in my heart—the guy that creates something counterculture to solve a practical problem: